Embattled EPA chief Scott Pruitt resigns amid ethics scandals

 Breaking News Emails

-Environmental Protection Agency Administrator Scott Pruitt, who has faced mounting public outcry over multiple ethics scandals, has resigned from his position, President Donald Trump announced Thursday.
+Environmental Protection Agency Administrator Scott Pruitt, who has faced mounting public outcry over multiple ethics scandals, resigned on Thursday, President Donald Trump announced in a pair of tweets.

-In a pair of tweets, Trump said that Pruitt had offered his resignation and that the president had accepted.

 Breaking News Emails

-Andrew Wheeler, the EPA's No. 2, will assume the role of acting administrator Monday, the president added.
+Andrew Wheeler, the EPA's No. 2, will assume the role of acting administrator on Monday, the president said.

+Pruitt is the fourth member of Trump's original Cabinet to depart, following Veteran Affairs Secretary David Shulkin, Secretary of State Rex Tillerson and Health and Human Services Secretary Tom Price, who resigned amid his own scandal over taking charter flights at considerable taxpayer expense.

-Despite a rash of ethics scandals surrounding Pruitt, Trump had repeatedly defended his embattled EPA chief.
-In recent weeks, however, White House officials had indicated that Trump's patience could be wearing thin.
+Despite months of headline-making scandals surrounding Pruitt and his alleged abuse of agency resources, Trump had staunchly defended his embattled EPA chief.
+In recent weeks, however, White House officials had hinted that Trump's patience could be wearing thin.

-On Tuesday, White House spokesman Hogan Gidley called the increasing reports about Pruitt “troublesome” and “something we're taking a look at."
+On Tuesday, White House spokesman Hogan Gidley called the increasing number of reports about Pruitt "troublesome" and "something we're taking a look at."

-Then, earlier Thursday afternoon, yet another story broke about Pruitt, when The New York Times reported that a senior scheduler for Pruitt had been fired after she questioned why people in Pruitt’s office were retroactively deleting meetings from the calendar.
+Then, earlier Thursday afternoon, The New York Times reported that a senior scheduler for Pruitt had been fired after she questioned why people in his office were retroactively deleting meetings from the calendar.

+In his resignation letter, obtained by NBC News, Pruitt blamed his departure on "unprecedented" and “unrelenting attacks” on him and his family that “have taken a sizable toll on all of us.”

+"It is extremely difficult for me to cease serving you in this role first because I count it a blessing to be serving you in any capacity, but also, because of the transformative work that is occurring," Pruitt wrote.
+He then went on to say that he believes Trump is president "because of God’s providence."

 As the head of the EPA, Pruitt was Trump's point man for the administration’s plan to roll back environmental regulations, many of which were put in place by the Obama administration.